 We are also working towards being able to deliver assessments through our digital network, via augmented reality headsets.

-We’re investing in providing digital training for staff at our FE colleges, helping them to develop their competencies and embrace new digital technologies.
+The Local Skills Improvement Fund enabled considerable digital training to take place for staff at London South East Colleges and other colleges across the Local London partnership.
+This supported considerable upskilling across the network, helping staff to develop their competencies and embrace new digital technologies.
 This ensures that their own digital skills are of a high enough standard to successfully deliver skills training to students.
-It also means they can make meaningful use of digital education tools, which can automate the administrative parts of teaching – allowing them to get on with the more impactful bits!